johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 ## Why a sub domain?

-The sub domain helps for setting up specific security *.htaccess* rules to allow cross-side scripting headers rules which are quite important since you don'T want just anyone to be able to *take advantage* of your Tweetledee set-up and *steal* my precious bandwidth, right?
+The sub domain helps for setting up specific security *.htaccess* rules to allow cross-side scripting headers rules which are quite important since you don't want just anyone to be able to *take advantage* of your Tweetledee set-up and *steal* your precious bandwidth, right?

 The *.htaccess* commands: